“NOUT” dedicated towplane.

 - Emergence microlight tow planes ULM in response to this problem:

-The microlight world seizes this niche by offering low consumption planes, but not appropriate to this mission, bringing no additional performance (including takeoff), causing an unprecedented regulatory singularity (Microlight towing certificated gliders) and causing a decline in terms of security (no aircraft certification).
+The microlight world seizes this niche by offering low consumption planes, but not appropriate to this mission, bringing no additional performance (including takeoff) and causing an unprecedented regulatory singularity (Microlight towing certificated gliders)

 Whatever the solution used (Certified CDN modified aircraft, CNRA or CNSK dedicated aircraft, modified microlight aircrafts) we can notice that the propeller disks are too small which indicates a loss of efficiency resulting in poor power output and therefore a vertical speed almost identical to all current technical proposals.